ayunami2000/ayunFreedomMod/README.md

 ## todo:
 - worldedit limiter
-- discord chat mirror
 - add/remove admins with a command
 - add verify timeout
-- when freezing, cancel break and place

 ## Libraries used
 - CraftBukkit 1.5.2